pymasterspl/reddit/README.md

-ruff format                   # Format all files in the current directory. ruff format path/to/code/     # Format all files in `path/to/code` (and any subdirectories). ruff format path/to/file.py   # Format a single file. ruff format --check           # Reports if there are differences between current and in future formatted files.
+ruff format                   # Format all files in the current directory. ruff format path/to/code/     # Format all files in `path/to/code` (and any subdirectories). ruff format path/to/file.py   # Format a single file. ruff format --check           # Checks if formatting is proper and reports violations.
+Does not change files.
 ```

 More at: